briansmith/ring/crypto/fipsmodule/FIPS.md

 1. 2021-01-28: certificate [#4156](https://csrc.nist.gov/Projects/Cryptographic-Module-Validation-Program/Certificate/4156), [security policy](./policydocs/BoringCrypto-Android-Security-Policy-20210319.docx) (in docx format).
 1. 2021-04-29: certificate [#4407](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/4407).
 1. 2022-06-13: certificate [#4735](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/4735).

+## Update stream

+On 2025-01-16, the FedRAMP Board published an [updated policy](https://www.fedramp.gov/updates/docs/cryptographic-module/) on cryptographic modules.
+That policy suggests that module vendors should “promote the use of update streams over the use of validated module streams”.
+An _update stream_ “contains the latest patches and updates to be applied to software, regardless of the FIPS-validation status of the changed software”.

+BoringSSL's `main` branch is the update stream for the module.
+We intend to perform validations such all changes to the module are submitted to the CMVP within six months, as required by FRR7.

 ## Running ACVP tests